-During the 2020 Program Year (PY) the City continued to address the high priority needs identified in the Con Plan, including preservation of existing units; homeless housing and supportive services; housing and supportive services for special needs; and public improvements and infrastructure, including ADA improvements.
+During the 2021 Program Year (PY) the City continued to address the high priority needs identified in the Con Plan, including preservation of existing units; homeless housing and supportive services; housing and supportive services for special needs; and public improvements and infrastructure, including ADA improvements.
 Recognizing there are limited resources available, the City actively supported efforts by other entities to acquire funding for priority needs, identified in the Con Plan, that benefit low- and moderate-income residents.

 The Sutter-Yuba Homeless Consortium (SYHC) was designated to act as the lead agency and fiscal agent in providing services and programs to the City's homeless population.
-These programs and services were provided in conjunction with three (3) other non-profit agencies, Bridges to Housing, Central Valley Homeless Veterans Assistance Program and Hands of Hope.
+These programs and services were provided in conjunction with six (6) other non-profit agencies, Hands of Hope, Bridges to Housing, The Salvation Army, Central Valley Homeless Veterans Assistance Program, Regional Emergency Shelter Team (REST) and the Sutter County Homeless Shelter.